| Title: | Sentiment Analysis for Text, Image and Video using Transformer Models |

 This function performs the following steps:

-Checks for NVIDIA GPU availability
+Detects NVIDIA GPU availability automatically

 Installs core modules including transformers, torch, tensorflow, and other dependencies